Coffee Certifications & Sagebrush Coffee, Unraveling the Confusion

 There are a bunch of certifications when it comes to coffee production.
 Today, I just want to look at four key ones.
 I've chosen these four because they are the most talked about and the only ones that we as a coffee business have paid attention to.

 So why does organic coffee farming make me laugh?
-Because in the places where coffee trees are grown, you're seeing something entirely different.
-These places are remote and chemicals are hard to come by.
+Because in the places where coffee trees are grown, you see something entirely different.
+These areas are remote, and chemicals are hard to come by.
 Most coffee farmers are organic farmers because they cannot afford it any other way.
 If you have a problem with a coffee borer beetle, you cannot afford to kill it with pesticides.
 Instead, you plant trees that cater to the birds that eat your dreaded beetle and hope for the best.
 However, if you cannot afford the pesticides, how can you afford an organic certification?
 And here lies the problem with Organic coffees.
 Many of the coffees we sell are organic coffees without the certification.
-When growers sell their beans for as low as $1.50 a pound and a day's wage gets you 20lbs of coffee, you cannot afford to pay $5,000 for an organic certification.
+When growers sell their beans for as cheap as $1.50 a pound and a day's wage gets you 20lbs of coffee, you cannot afford to pay $5,000 for an organic certification.

 My opinion of rainforest alliance is not a whole lot different than what I think about organic.
 However, I have seen more good come from this program.
-This is another certification and when I see certifications, I see fees and where I see fees, I see money going into pockets that probably don't need it.
+This is another certification, and when I see certifications, I see fees, and where I see fees, I see money going into pockets that probably don't need it.
 However, in this case, I like a lot of what they're trying to do.
-They're actually trying to enable the farmers to grow those trees that deter the coffee borer beetle.
-Or they trying to use the ecosystem around the farm to help the farm be more productive.
+Either they're trying to enable the farmers to grow those trees that deter the coffee borer beetle, or they are trying to use the ecosystem around the farm to help the farm be more productive.